niclee1803/niclee1803/README.md

 ### School Projects
 - [Hospital Management System](Hospital-Management-System-HMS): _A command-line interface Hospital Management System application built in Java for SC2002: Object-Oriented Design and Programming._
-- [Heart Disease Prediction](https://github.com/niclee1803/Heart-Disease-Prediction-ML): _A machine learning project predicting heart disease using Decision Tree and KNN classifiers with a focus on clinical features done in Python for SC1015: Introduction to Data Science and Artificial Intelligence._
+- [Heart Disease Prediction](https://github.com/niclee1803/Heart-Disease-Prediction-ML): _A machine learning project predicting heart disease using Decision Tree and KNN classifiers with a focus on clinical features implemented in Python for SC1015: Introduction to Data Science and Artificial Intelligence._